-In its current scope, the VHLaboratory provides a platform for the encoding and annotations of a mini-corpus of Medieval texts: Giovanni Villani, Nuova Cronica and Giovanni Boccaccio, Decameron and Esposizioni sopra la Comedia di Dante.
+In its current scope, the VHLaboratory provides a portal for interdisciplinary projects in Italian Studies at Brown and a platform for the encoding and annotations of a mini-corpus of late Medieval and humanist texts, including: Giovanni Villani, Nuova Cronica; Giovanni Boccaccio, Decameron and Esposizioni sopra la Comedia di Dante; Giovanni Pico della Mirandola, Oratio De Hominis Dignitate and Conclusiones Nongentae.
 This platform is accessible to participating collaborators only.
-Our future plans include the creation of a comprehensive digital library for Italian Studies.
-To become a collaborator, contact us at: email@example.com
+To become a collaborator, contact us at: firstname.lastname@example.org

 This XML electronic edition of Boccaccio's Decameron and other works, and the accompanying hypermedia archive of contextual materials, are conceived as an encyclopedic gateway into late Medieval life and culture.
 The Decameron Web was awarded two consecutive NEH grants for the years 1998-2002.
 The guiding question of this project is how contemporary informational technology can facilitate and enhance the complex cognitive and learning activities involved in reading a late medieval literary text such as Boccaccio's masterpiece.
 Scholars, students and teachers can contribute to the development of this site with essays and multimedia projects that illustrate aspects of Medieval culture and history.